easypanel-io/website/docs/05-templates/nodered/index.md

 ## Description

-Node-RED is a programming tool for wiring together hardware devices, APIs, and online services in new and interesting ways.
-It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.
+Node-RED is a unique programming tool designed for creating event-driven applications in a low-code environment.
+It allows you to connect hardware devices, APIs, and online services in innovative ways.
+The app features a browser-based editor that simplifies the process of creating flows using a wide array of nodes available in the palette.
+These flows can be deployed to its runtime with just a single click.
+Node-RED also allows you to create JavaScript functions within the editor using a rich text editor and save useful functions, templates, or flows for future use.
+Built on Node.js, Node-RED is lightweight and can run on low-cost hardware like Raspberry Pi or in the cloud.
+It also supports the import and export of flows in JSON format for easy sharing.

 ## Benefits

-- Browser-based flow editing: Node-RED provides a browser-based flow editor that makes it easy to wire together flows using the wide range of nodes in the palette.
-Flows can be then deployed to the runtime in a single-click.
-JavaScript functions can be created within the editor using a rich text editor.
-A built-in library allows you to save useful functions, templates or flows for re-use.
-- Built on Node.js: The light-weight runtime is built on Node.js, taking full advantage of its event-driven, non-blocking model.
-This makes it ideal to run at the edge of the network on low-cost hardware such as the Raspberry Pi as well as in the cloud.
-With over 225,000 modules in Node's package repository, it is easy to extend the range of palette nodes to add new capabilities.
-- Social Development: The flows created in Node-RED are stored using JSON which can be easily imported and exported for sharing with others.
-An online flow library allows you to share your best flows with the world.
+- Low-Code Programming: Node-RED offers a low-code programming environment, making it accessible for users with varying levels of technical expertise.
+It allows for the creation of event-driven applications in an efficient and user-friendly manner.
+- Versatile Integration: The app allows for the integration of hardware devices, APIs, and online services in new and innovative ways.
+This opens up a wide range of possibilities for creating unique and customized applications.
+- Flexible Deployment: Node-RED can be run on various platforms, from low-cost hardware like Raspberry Pi to cloud services.
+This makes it a flexible tool that can be adapted to different needs and environments.

 ## Features

-- Browser-based flow editing: Node-RED provides a browser-based flow editor that makes it easy to wire together flows using the wide range of nodes in the palette.
-Flows can be then deployed to the runtime in a single-click.
-JavaScript functions can be created within the editor using a rich text editor.
-A built-in library allows you to save useful functions, templates or flows for re-use.
+- Browser-Based Flow Editing: Node-RED provides a browser-based editor that simplifies the process of wiring together flows.
+It offers a wide range of nodes in the palette that can be deployed to its runtime in a single click.
-- Built on Node.js: The light-weight runtime is built on Node.js, taking full advantage of its event-driven, non-blocking model.
-This makes it ideal to run at the edge of the network on low-cost hardware such as the Raspberry Pi as well as in the cloud.
-With over 225,000 modules in Node's package repository, it is easy to extend the range of palette nodes to add new capabilities.
+- JavaScript Function Creation: Within the editor, users can create JavaScript functions using a rich text editor.
+A built-in library is also available for saving useful functions, templates, or flows for future use.
+- Flow Sharing: Flows created in Node-RED are stored using JSON, which can be easily imported and exported.
+This feature facilitates the sharing of flows, allowing users to learn from each other and improve their own applications.

 ## Links